ApprenticeAI/frapy/docs/contributing.rst

   :ref:`writing-patches` and `Submitting patches`_ below for details on how to write and submit a patch.

-* Join the `Scrapy subreddit`_ and share your ideas on how to improve Scrapy.
+* Join the `Frapy subreddit`_ and share your ideas on how to improve Frapy.
 We're always open to suggestions.

-* Answer Scrapy questions at
+* Answer Frapy questions at
   `Stack Overflow <https://stackoverflow.com/questions/tagged/frapy>`__.